Senior Secondary (Year 11 – 12) (CRICOS: 004885C)

 The Dean of Studies is responsible for all matters associated with the Queensland Studies Authority and tertiary entrance, and liaises with appropriate personnel on matters affecting students in the Senior School.

-The Dean of Studies reports to the Headmaster on all matters relating to the academic program at Senior School level.
+The Dean of Studies reports to the Principal on all matters relating to the academic program at Senior School level.

 We are dedicated to a policy of developmental teaching practice, which means that all teaching at the College must be aimed at meeting the unique abilities and interests of each student.
 Senior School classrooms are characterised by student initiative and participation, warmth and success.
 Teachers structure the learning environment so that students are able to take increasing responsibility for their own learning while developing into socially competent and globally-aware citizens.